 What is hybrid working?

-A phrase born in and in response to the Covid-19 pandemic, hybrid working is a type of flexible working where an employee splits their time between the workplace and working remotely, in most cases from home.
-This article discusses the employment law implications of hybrid working, focussing on the specifics of what employers need to do when they have made the decision to introduce long term homeworking or hybrid working arrangements.
+Hybrid working is a type of flexible working where an employee splits their time between the workplace and working remotely, in most cases from home.
+This article discusses the employment law implications of hybrid working, addressing the specifics of what employers need to do when they have made the decision to introduce long term home working or hybrid working arrangements.

-To clear any confusion, hybrid working is one part of the larger category of flexible working, that includes part time, flexitime, annualised hours and job sharing as well as hybrid working.
+Hybrid working is just one part of the larger category of flexible working that includes part time, flexitime, annualised hours and job sharing as well as hybrid working.
 Hybrid working covers where work is done.

-The extent to which hybrid working becomes firmly embedded as the new normal way of working no one yet knows, but it looks likely it is here to stay.
-Companies will take different approaches depending on their requirements and, as we are seeing, change and tweak arrangements in an iterative process to strike the right balance.
+The extent to which hybrid working becomes firmly embedded as the new normal way of working no one knows; it may cool off a little as businesses, wages and jobs come under increasing pressure in inflationary times.
+But at some level it is here to stay and organisations will take different approaches to it depending on their requirements.
+As we are seeing, they will change and tweak arrangements in an iterative process to strike the right balance.

 Better, but not perfect